 2014 The New York premiere of Sarah Ruhl's romantic comedy Stage Kiss opens Off-Broadway at Playwrights Horizons.
 Jessica Hecht and Dominic Fumusa star as actors in a forgotten 1930s melodrama who quickly lose touch with reality as their onstage story follows them offstage.

-2017 Joshua Harman's Significant Other opens on Broadway at the Booth Theatre, following a successful Off-Broadway run.
-Gideon Glick stars as a gay, single 20-something New Yorker whose bond with his once-inseparable group of friends begins to fracture as the women in his life get married.
+2017 Joshua Harman's Significant Other opens on Broadway at the Booth Theatre following a successful Off-Broadway run.
+Gideon Glick stars as a gay, single twentysomething whose bond with his once-inseparable group of friends begins to fracture as the women in his life get married.
 The production runs 61 performances.

 2020 Company returns to Broadway (with a twist) as a new revival of the Stephen Sondheim and George Furth musical begins previews at the Bernard B. Jacobs Theatre.
-Marianne Elliott’s gender-reversed production was officially scheduled to open March 22—Sondheim’s 90th’ birthday—but is currently on hiatus due to the ongoing pandemic.
-Two Tony winners headline the staging: Katrina Lenk (The Band’s Visit) as Bobbie (a new take on the musical’s central Bobby) and Patti LuPone (Evita, Gypsy) as Joanne.
+Marianne Elliott’s gender-reversed production starring Katrina Lenk and Patti LuPone was officially scheduled to open March 22—Sondheim’s 90th birthday—but was delayed due to the COVID-19 pandemic.
+It would instead end up opening December 9, 2021.